renaissance-publishing/renaissance/content/chapters/26-the-five-roles.md

 ---

 In *Renaisance,* there are, broadly, five player roles—which we've referred to incidentally throughout the guide.
-The Five Roles are:
+They are:

 - **Combatant:** winning (or just surviving) combat encounters.
-- **Analyst:** understanding clues, providing analysis, and helping the party figure out what's going on, and what to do next.
+- **Analyst:** understanding clues, providing analysis, and helping the party figure out what's going on and what to do next.
 - **Socialite:** persuading, lying, bullying, and using social manipulation to get what the party needs, provide cover, find nonviolent solutions to problems, and more.
-- **Infiltrator:** using stealth, athletics, unique powers and special movement-modes to get into places where opponents don't want you to be.
+- **Infiltrator:** using stealth, athletics, unique powers and special movement-modes to get into places where opponents don't want you to be—and get out without being detected.
-- **Provisioner:** using wealth, social or organizational connections, or craft skills to acquire things that the party needs.
+- **Provisioner:** using wealth, social, organization access, or craft skills to acquire things that the party needs.

-We intend each role to be *equally important and powerful:* a character might pick any one of these roles as their primary role, each of these roles should be equally important and engaged throughout the course of an adventure, and each problem confronted by the party should have solutions from two or three of these roles.
+We intend each role to be *equally important and powerful*: a character might pick any one of these roles as their primary role; each of these roles should be equally important and engaged throughout the course of an adventure; and, as a general rule, any it should be possible for any two or three of these roles to contribute to solving any given problem.
 This is different from many other fantasy RPGs, where Combat is the presumptive primary role for almost every character—which in turn means that most characters in other fantasy RPGs are defined primarily by their combat role—and where combat is the presumptive primary solution to any given problem.

+In addition, there are two *specialties* that are common:

+- *Survivalist*: helping the party to travel, explore, or just survive in the wilds.
+- *Healer*: putting the party back together after they're wounded or traumatized.

+The reason we call these "specialties" rather than "roles" is because they're only supported by one or two skills, and thus they don't require the investment that a "role" does.
+Also, they can be viewed as subsets of other roles: many Combatant or Infiltrator characters may take ranks in *Survival*; many Analyst and Provisioner characters may take ranks in *Medicine*; and many Socialites may take ranks in *Soothe*.

 ## Impact on Players

-Characters should usually be *great* at one of the roles above, and *good* at two more; here, "great" means Target Numbers (TNs) in the 65+ range for relevant skills, with support from relevant items, skills and classes, while "good" means TNs in the 50+ range, with at least the appropriate skill kits.
+Characters should usually be *great* at one of the roles above, and *good* at two more.
+Here, "great" means having Target Numbers (TNs) of 70 or more for the relevant skills, with support from relevant items, skills and classes.
+"Good" means TNs in the 50+ range, with at least the appropriate skill kits.

-It's important to have on role that you're *great* at, so that there's one role that clearly defines your character—so that the rest of the party knows that when infiltration (say) comes up, your character is the go-to—but also so that there's one role that you can fill even in tough circumstances—when you're wounded, out of resources, and rushed.
+It's important to have one role that you're *great* at, so that there's one role that clearly defines your character (so that the rest of the party knows that when infiltration (say) comes up, your character is the one to call on), but also so that there's one role that you can fill even in tough circumstances—when you're wounded, out of resources, and rushed.
 However, it's also important to have *several* things that your character is *good* at—things that they can do when the pressure isn't on, and things that they can at least *help with* in dire circumstances—because the role that you've specialized in won't always be applicable!
-This is the flip side of the five roles: any one role is only going to be picked as the best solution to the current problem about a fifth of the time.
+This is the flip side of the five roles: any one role is only going to be picked as the best solution to the current problem about a fifth of the time!

 Parties should usually include good coverage of all of the roles—if they don't, they'll find that they're missing important capabilities.